Rodrigossz/CV/README.md

 + [Youtube Channel](https://www.youtube.com/channel/UCZ_z0MqG2XMyxAE18V6NF1A)
 + [GitHub](https://github.com/Rodrigossz)

-## Been an Applied Data Scientist at Microsoft US - Redmond, WA - November 2017 - Today
+## Applied Data Scientist at Microsoft US - Redmond, WA - November 2017 - Today

 Initially working with the LearnAI team, I was an AI Developer and Instructor.
 I created and delived the trainings, that were end-to-end AI Solutions using multiple products like Cognitive Services, Azure Machine Learning, CosmosDB, Bots, among others.
 All content included theory materials and thands-on labs.
 I delivered in-person and online trainings, including  "train the trainers" courses and all of the biggests Microsoft conferences like Ready, Inspire, Ignite, and MLADS.
 I had the opportunity to teach AI in Redmond, Seattle, Bellevue, Bogota, Sao Paulo, London, Lisbon, Singapore, Sydney, Amsterdam, New York, Orlando, and Dallas.